Join our team

 - The position includes a dedicated PD budget, regular team meetings, and team days throughout the year

-- We work within beautiful, well-resourced clinic spaces
+- We work within a beautiful, well-resourced clinic with access to outdoor spaces

 Requirements of the position

-- Bachelor’s degree or higher in Occupational Therapy
+- Bachelor’s degree or higher in a relevant field (must be current and with no restrictions)

-- Two or more years’ experience is essential (currently no new graduate positions available)
+- Two or more years’ experience (full time equivalent)

 - Passion for working with neurodivergent children, teens, and young adults